MeanyLodge/History/docs/Fred-Ball.md

 #### 1978

-[Fred Ball](Fred-Ball), an energetic 81-year-old and the 1932 Hut Chairman, entertained the group by singing "Wild Bill Maxwell," a tale written by Art Winder in the 1930's about one of the best-loved and most colorful of Meany's early skiers.
+[Fred Ball](Fred-Ball), an energetic 81-year-old and the 1932 Hut Chairman, entertained the group by singing "Wild Bill Maxwell," a tale written by Art Winder in the 1930's about one of the best-loved and most colorful of Meany's early skiers.<sup>[ma78][]</sup>

+[ma56]: Mountaineer-Annual#1956
+[ma63]: Mountaineer-Annual#1963
+[ma78]: Mountaineer-Annual#1978